 -

-My reduced-rate sessions are limited, but if I’m full, I’ll gladly share referrals to other trusted therapists who offer lower-cost options.
+My reduced-rate sessions are limited, but if I’m full, I can send you referrals to other trusted therapists who offer low-cost options.

 -